aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 #### How to get operator configuration input

-Operator configurations can be accessed from the "Configuration" attribute in the Lambda entrypoint's event object.
+Operator configurations can be accessed from the "Configuration" attribute in the Lambda's entrypoint event object.
 For example, here's how the face search operator gets the user-specified face collection id:

 ```
 collection_id = event["Configuration"]["CollectionId"]